Falk College Student Organizations

 NEPA is involved in many on and off campus community service activities.
 The club meets once a month to plan those events and other activities.
 For more information, contact the NEPA faulty advisor, Jane Burrell, at jbuzcate@syr.edu.

+The Syracuse University chapter of the Women in Sports and Events (WISE) club aims to be a voice and resource for women who aspire to work in the professional field of sports and events.
 Students in WISE are involved with numerous events and activities over the course of the academic year, including networking trips, fundraisers, interview workshops, professional development seminars, community service, and assisting with alumni events on campus.
-WISE members often volunteer at the Ronald McDonald House in Syracuse to cook and serve meals to families.

 Keep up with SU’s WISE Club on Social Media: Twitter: @WISE_SU; Instagram: WISE_Cuse; and Facebook: Women in Sports and Events at Syracuse University.